Skip to Main Content

 • anticipated graduation date.

 • In most cases, the SAP Appeals Committee will render a decision within two weeks of receipt of a fully completed appeal.
 All decisions of the SAP Appeals Committee are final.
-Notification of the decision will be sent via the student’s Duke message center.
+Notification of the decision will be sent via the student’s Duke email account.

-• The promotions committee will monitor and review progress of the student.
+• If applicable, the promotions committee will monitor and review progress of the student.
 Failure to meet SAP during the probationary period may result in dismissal from the program.

 • If the SAP appeal is approved, financial aid will be awarded for the next semester on a probation period as long as an approved Academic Plan is in place.
 An Academic Plan must be formulated with a student’s advisor.
 Student will be placed on financial aid warning for the approved appealed term.